Graduate Certificate in Education Leadership: Principal (K-8, 7-12, or K-8 & 7-12)

 Complete portfolio documenting attainment of Educational Leadership Constituent Council (ELCC) standards and completion of the School Leaders Licensure Assessment is required.

 Complete a total of 26 credits for the certificate and to apply for an institutional recommendation for the Type B Administrator Certificate with a principal endorsement from the Alaska Department of Education and Early Development (EED).
+Please go to UAA's Authorization by State website for information about licensure or certification in a state other than Alaska.

 Program Student Learning Outcomes